bkase/empydom/README.md

 JavaScript can call a passed function at anytime so we can't free it from Python.
 Additionally, blobs are never freed from JavaScript -- but the overhead from this is much less than the function issue.
 Fixing the blob memory issue will probably require including a reference to the parent blob object for each blob.

+## Contribute

+Pull-requests are very welcome!

+I want to try to keep my history linear and organized, so I would like all pull-requests to be only one commit.
+I will cherry-pick your commit on top of the tip of `origin/master`.
+Before you send a pull-request and every time you change your code on a pull-request, sqash all the relevant commits together and `git push --force` on your fork. (read up on `git rebase -i` if you are not familiar with rewriting history).

+Feel free to contact me if you are confused at all -- this is an experiment, I want to see if I can maintain this repository structure using GitHub.